UPMC: Making Life Changing Medicine Happen

 We’re very proud of our residents' many publications and presentations at national meetings.
 Our residents have full opportunity to work with world-class faculty from the University of Pittsburgh School of Medicine in a broad spectrum of activities, including basic science and clinical research.
 In 2019, the University of Pittsburgh was #4 in the US in NIH grant support, with $28 million in grants toward 472 awards.
 Read why we are one of the Top 50 NIH-Funded Institutions of 2019.

-Simulation training is available at the Peter M. Winter Institute for Simulation, Education and Research (WISER), a world-class multidisciplinary training and research facility.
+Simulation training is available via the Peter M. Winter Institute for Simulation, Education and Research (WISER), a world-class multidisciplinary training and research facility.
 Additionally, all residents are offered training in the performance and interpretation of bedside ultrasound.

 All internal medicine residents undertake a clinical experience with Operation Safety Net, which is the nation’s first, targeted, full-time street medicine program to provide medical care to persons who are homeless.
 Operation Safety Net continues to set the standard for this unique field, offering not only access to health care but also giving hope and dignity to the population it serves.

 The residents’ continuity clinic experience is one day per week when on a four-week subspecialty rotation.
 Residents also participate in a weight management clinic, gaining valuable experience in an area of medicine which is often given a lesser degree of training priority.
 Residents may also participate in a unique Critical Illness Recovery Clinic geared toward addressing the PTSD-like psychosocial issues that may result from a prolonged ICU stay.

 UPMC Mercy hosts a large number of medical students throughout the academic year, giving residents the opportunity to teach students both in the clinical realm and in daily "MKSAP" for students" lectures.